glaucia86/microblog-ai-nextjs/README.md

 The project evolves through versions, each bringing new advancements:

-### 🔹 v2 – Deploy with Terraform, Azure Container Apps/Toolhouse, OpenAI
-- 🚢 Automate deployment with Terraform
-- ☁️ Orchestrate containers with Azure or Toolhouse
-- 🤖 Integrate OpenAI for intelligent features

-### 🔹 v3 – RAG Architecture with LangChain.js
+### 🔹 v2 – RAG Architecture with LangChain.js
+- 📌 Implement LangChain.js - the most important AI web framework
 - 🧩 Implement Retrieval-Augmented Generation (RAG)
 - 🔍 Contextual queries and optimized responses

-### 🔹 v4 – Integration with Agents
+### 🔹 v3 – Integration with Agents
 - 🕹️ Intelligent agents for automation and advanced interactions

-### 🔹 v5 – Model Context Protocol (MCP) with Agents
+### 🔹 v4 – Model Context Protocol (MCP) with Agents
 - 🧠 MCP protocol to manage context and interaction between agents and AI models

+### 🔹 v5 – Deploy with Terraform, some Cloud Provider (GCP, AWS, Vercel or Azure)/Toolhouse and some LLM's provider (OpenAI, Ollama, Gemini...)
+- 🚢 Automate deployment with Terraform
+- ☁️ Orchestrate containers with some Cloud Provider (GCP, AWS, Vercel or Azure) and Toolhouse for AI Agents
+- 🤖 Integrate some additional intelligent features

 ---